-The following is a summary of the more significant accounting policies of WGCU-FM (the "Station"), which affect significant elements of the accompanying financial statements:
+The following is a summary of the more significant accounting policies of WGCU-TV (the "Station"), a public telecommunications entity operated by the Florida Gulf Coast University, which affect significant elements of the accompanying financial statements:

-- (a) Reporting entity-The Station is a department of Florida Gulf Coast University (the "University") located in Ft.
-Myers, Florida and conducts various public broadcasting functions.
-The University, as part of the State University System of Florida, is governed, regulated and coordinated by the State of Florida Department of Education, and the University's Board of Trustees and was subject to the general supervision of the Florida Department of Education.
+- (a) Reporting entity-The Station is a department of Florida Gulf Coast University (the "University") located in Fort Myers, Florida and conducts various public broadcasting functions.
+The University, as part of the State University System of Florida, is governed, regulated and coordinated by the State of Florida Department of Education, and the University's Board of Trustees and is subject to the general supervision of the Florida Department of Education.
 The President of Florida Gulf Coast University is responsible for the management of the University.
 The Station operates as a department of the University under the control of the Station manager.
-The Station's financial statements include the state accounts and the accounts of the Florida Gulf Coast University Foundation, Inc. (the "Foundation").
+The Station's financial statements include the state accounts and the Station-related accounts of Florida Gulf Coast University Foundation, Inc. (the "Foundation").
 These statements do not purport to present the financial position or results of operations of the University as a whole. - (b) Basis of accounting-For financial reporting purposes, the Station is considered a special-purpose government engaged only in business-type activities.
 Accordingly, the Station prepares its financial statements on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America for proprietary funds, which is similar to those for private business enterprises.
 Accordingly, revenues are recorded when earned and expenses are recorded when incurred.
 The Station follows Financial Accounting Standards Board (FASB) statements and interpretations issued after November 30, 1989, unless those pronouncements conflict with Governmental Accounting Standards Board (GASB) pronouncements. - (c) Net assets-In the statements of net assets, net assets includes the following: - (i) Invested in capital assets, net of related debt-This is the component of net assets that reports the difference between capital assets less both the accumulated depreciation and the outstanding balance of debt, excluding unexpended proceeds, that is directly attributable to the acquisition, construction or improvement of those assets.
-At June 30, 2013 and 2012, there is no related debt. - (ii) Restricted net assets-The component of net assets that reports the constraints placed on the use of net assets by either external parties and/or enabling legislation.
-At June 30, 2013 and 2012, there were no restricted net assets. - (iii) Unrestricted net assets-The difference between the assets and liabilities that is not reported in Invested in capital assets, net of related debt and Restricted net assets.
+At June 30, 2013 and 2012, there is no related debt. - (ii) Restricted assets-The component of net assets that reports the constraints placed on the use of net assets by either external parties and/or enabling legislation.
+At June 30, 2013 and 2012, \$- and \$- was included in restricted-expendable net assets. - (iii) Unrestricted assets-The difference between the assets and liabilities that is not reported in Invested in capital assets, net of related debt and Restricted assets.